openstreetmap/openstreetmap-website/INSTALL.md

 ### PostgreSQL Functions

-We need to install special functions into the postgresql databases, and these are provided by a library that needs compiling first.
+We need to install special functions into the PostgreSQL databases, and these are provided by a library that needs compiling first.

 ```
 cd db/functions